 Cyclones

-Cyclones are devices that use centrifugal force to separate dust and particulate matter from flue gas streams.
-They are often used as pre-filters or co-filters in flue gas cleaning systems to reduce the load on downstream equipment such as bag filters or scrubbers.
-Cyclones can handle high temperatures and abrasive materials, and have low maintenance and operating costs.
+Cyclones are tools that use centrifugal force to remove dust and particles from flue gas.
+They’re often used as pre-filters or co-filters in flue gas cleaning system to lighten the load on equipment down the line, such as bag filters in cement factories or scrubbers.
+Cyclones can deal with high temperatures and rough materials, plus they don’t need much upkeep and are cheap to run.

 In the Cement Industry: